bohlender/blog/content/blog/playing-hard-mastermind-games-with-a-sat-based-ai/index.md

 * The symbol at index $\mathit{src}$ has not matched any symbol on a smaller (higher priority) position:
 $$\bigwedge_{\substack{0\leq\mathit{prev}<\mathit{dst}\\\ \mathit{prev} \neq \mathit{src}}} \neg \mathit{sm}_{\mathit{src},\mathit{prev}}$$

-The rest of `make_guess` -- from the previous section -- implements the proposed encoding:
+The rest of the `make_guess` method -- started in the previous section -- implements the proposed encoding:
 {{< highlight-file "mastermind.py" Python 194 223 >}}

 Note that we treat the $\mathit{sm}\_{\mathit{src},\mathit{dst}}$ variables similar to the feedback-specific $\mathit{fm}\_\mathit{pos}$ variables: we introduce fresh ones for every feedback.